LeandroBentancur/mollifiedcdkernel/README.md

 ## What this code does

-The classical Christoffel-Darboux (CD) polynomial associated with a probability measure μ on a compact domain encodes geometric information about the support of μ, but does not directly recover the density f of μ with respect to a reference measure.
-Doing so requires explicit knowledge of the equilibrium measure of the domain, which is available only in special cases such as boxes, balls, or other highly symmetric domains.

 This code implements the **Mollified Christoffel-Darboux (MCD) density estimator** on the unit sphere S^{n-1} ⊂ R^n.
 The key idea is to replace the point-evaluation functional in the variational characterization of the CD kernel by a smoothed (mollified) version.
 This